sahil-ahlawat/offload-media-files-to-s3/README.md

-# offload-media-files-to-s3
+# WordPress plugin to offload-media-files-to-s3
-Use this plugin to offload media files to s3 bucket
+Use this wordpress plugin to offload media files to s3 bucket